2-step verification is available for all license types on Wrike Enterprise accounts.

 Once everyone has enabled 2-step verification for their user license, turn on 2-step verification for all users who are part of the account:

-- Click on your profile image in the upper right-hand corner of the Wrike Workspace.
+- Click on your profile image in the Workspace's upper right-hand corner.
+1

-Once 2-step verification is turned on for everyone, new members who join the account are prompted to configure 2-step verification when they confirm their invitations.
+Once 2-step verification is turned on for everyone, all current account members will receive an email about it.
+New members who join the account will be prompted to configure 2-step verification when they confirm their invitations.

 If you would like to use 2-step verification with a different mobile device, you can reconfigure your settings.
 We recommend installing an authenticator app on your new phone before reconfiguring your 2-step verification settings.

-- Click your profile image in the upper right-hand corner of the Wrike Workspace.
+- Click your profile image in the Workspace's upper right-hand corner.

-- Click “Configure” under the heading “2-step verification”.
+- Click “Reconfigure” under the heading “Two Step verification”.

 - Click “Reconfigure” on the pop-up which appears.